Using CGM to Reduce Low Glucose Events

 The CGM Experience

-The FreeStyle Libre 14 day sensor is worn on the back of the upper arm and tracks glucose levels for up to 14 days.
-Each scan of the sensor with either a reader or a smartphone* provides a current glucose reading, a trend arrow, and an eight-hour history.
+The FreeStyle Libre 14 day sensor is worn on the back of the upper arm and tracks blood glucose levels for up to 14 days.
+Each scan of the sensor with either a reader or a smartphone* provides a current blood glucose reading, a trend arrow and an eight-hour history.
 The trend arrow can show if the glucose levels are steady, going up or going down, and at what rate the levels are changing.
-This allows the user to see the impact that exercise, food, medications, and other factors such as stress have on glucose levels in real time.
+This allows the user to see the impact that exercise, food, medications and other factors such as stress have on blood glucose levels in real time.

-According to a study, patients with type 2 diabetes taking multiple daily insulin injections and using the FreeStyle Libre 14 day system reduced their time in hypoglycemia by 43% overall, and 54% percent at night.
-4 Patients with type 2 also experienced 28% fewer episodes of hypoglycemia4 and were also able to sustain reductions over a six-month period.
-4,5 Additionally, more frequent scanning was associated with less time in hypoglycemia, better time-in-range, and better glucose management.
+According to a study, patients with type 2 diabetes taking multiple daily insulin injections and using the FreeStyle Libre 14 day system reduced their time in hypoglycemia by 43 percent overall, and 54 percent percent at night.
+4 Patients with type 2 also experienced 28 percent fewer episodes of hypoglycemia4 and were also able to sustain reductions over a six-month period.
+4,5 Additionally, more frequent scanning was associated with less time in hypoglycemia, better time-in-range and better glucose management.
 6

 Insights into hypoglycemia patterns over time can empower CGM users and their healthcare providers to make changes in medication or lifestyle to achieve better diabetes management.
 To learn more about the benefits of the FreeStyle Libre 14 day system, click here.

 * The FreeStyle LibreLink app is compatible with NFC-enabled smartphones running Android OS 5.0 or higher and iPhone 7 or later running iOS 11 or later.
 Use of the FreeStyle LibreLink app requires registration with LibreView, a service provided by Abbott and Newyu, Inc.